asu-ke-web-services/gios-vagrant/README.md

 * `vagrant status` shows the status of current vagrant machine
 * `vagrant global-status` shows information about all the vagrants on the host machine.
 * `vagrant init <box name> <box path>` sets up the box and creates a sample Vagrantfile in current working directory
-* `vagrant destroy` destroys the box running from current working directory (Do not destory unless you want to loose data and want a fresh box use `vagrant suspend` to have data persistent)
+* `vagrant destroy` destroys the box running from current working directory (Do not destory unless you want to loose data and fresh box.
+Use `vagrant suspend` to have data persistent)
 * `vagrant box remove <box name>` removes the box completely so that next time when you do `vagrant init <box name>  <box path>` it forces to install a fresh box.
 * `vagrant box add <box name> <box path>` same like `vagrant init <box name> <box path> but doesn't create Vagrantfile